wp-plugins/shopsquad/readme.txt

 == Installation ==

+**Important Note: If you had previously installed this plugin but got an "invalid header" error message, please delete the 'shopsquad' folder in the '/wp-content/plugins/' directory and try again.**

+The easy way:
+* Go to your WordPress Admin panel
+* Open the 'Plugins' tab and click 'Add New'
+* Search for 'shopsquad' and click 'Install'

+The hard way:
-1. Unzip `shopsquad.zip` and place the 'shopsquad' folder in the `/wp-content/plugins/` directory
+* Unzip `shopsquad.zip` and place the 'shopsquad' folder in the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+* Activate the plugin through the 'Plugins' menu in WordPress
-1. Click on 'Widgets' under the 'Appearance' tab, place the plugin in a desired location, and enter in your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") username.
+* Click on 'Widgets' under the 'Appearance' tab, place the plugin in a desired location, and enter in your [ShopSquad](http://www.shopsquad.com/ "ShopSquad") username.

 == Frequently Asked Questions ==